Taylor Negron

 Brad Stephen "Taylor" Negron (August 1, 1957 – January 10, 2015) was an American actor, comedian, writer and artist.
-He is known for his roles as Albert in Punchline (1988) and as Milo in the 1991 action comedy The Last Boy Scout.
+He is known for his roles as Albert in Punchline (1988); Milo in the 1991 action comedy The Last Boy Scout; and David in Angels in the Outfield (1994).

 Early life

-Negron was born in Glendale, California, the son of Jewish-Puerto Rican couple Lucy (née Rosario) and Conrad Negron Sr. His cousin is singer and musician Chuck Negron, of Three Dog Night fame.
+Brad Stephen Negron was born on August 1, 1957 in Glendale, California, the son of Jewish-Puerto Rican couple Lucy (née Rosario) and Conrad Negron Sr. His cousin was singer and musician Chuck Negron, of Three Dog Night fame.
 He grew up in La Cañada Flintridge, California, and graduated from the University of California Los Angeles.

 Career

 Breaking into comedy, Hollywood

 Negron's career in comedy began while he was still in high school, with a stand-up performance at the Comedy Store in West Hollywood.
 After this appearance, Negron ventured into being a Hollywood extra, as well as a repeat contestant on Chuck Barris' ABC daytime show The Dating Game.

 Before his film career began, Negron worked for dramatic and comedic legends Lee Strasberg and Lucille Ball.
 In a work-study program at the Actors Studio, Negron worked as Strasberg's assistant.
 At Sherwood Oaks Experimental College in 1977, Negron served as Ball's intern while she was a guest teacher at the school.